Google Docs available

 Template does not constitute any form of legal advice, and the User is at all times encouraged to request external specific legal advice in respect of the execution of legal documents.

-Use Contractbook's letter of intent template as a legal document to express your intentions to do something.
+Use our letter of intent template to create a non-binding contract before a binding agreement is signed.
 Create, use & store with Contractbook.

 Used 0 times